 Main Attractions

 Flat Tops Trail Byway – This enjoyable road connects Meeker with Yampa to the east.
-It’s a designated national scenic byway and fine for 2WD vehicles.
+It’s a designated national scenic byway and suitable for 2WD vehicles.
 Meeker is a little larger than Yampa, but not by so much.

-Hunting – Numerous hunting exists nearby in White River National Forest and the Flat Tops Wilderness.
+Hunting – Endless hunting exists nearby in White River National Forest and the Flat Tops Wilderness.
 Meeker is home to one of the largest elk herds in the U.S. It’s a popular hunting destination, with plenty of opportunities close to town.

-Read about the camping near Meeker and Flat Tops.
+- Read about the camping near Meeker and Flat Tops.

 Accommodations

-Read about the Top 5 Cool Hotels in Meeker.
+Read about the best hotels in Meeker.

 Special Events